kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 If the `applyset.k8s.io/additional-namespaces` annotation is present, any namespaced queries will need to be repeated for each target namespace.

+If the list in the `contains-group-kinds` annotation includes namespaced-scoped GKs on a cluster-scoped parent with no `applyset.k8s.io/additional-namespaces` annotation, kubectl will output an error.

 If the contains-group-kinds annotation is missing, kubectl will initially consider this an error.
 Based on feedback, we can consider either falling back on a (very slow) full-GK scan to populate the annotation (after confirming kubectl owns the parent), or pointing users to a separate command (similar in spirit to `fsck`) that will do so.
 We will add warnings/suggestions to the main "apply" flow when we detect problems that might require a full-scan / discovery.
 We may extend this based on user-feedback from the alpha.

 Based on performance feedback, we can also consider switching to the alternative `applyset.k8s.io/inventory` hint annotation.
 Even if we do not trust the GKNN list for deletion purposes (we cannot, as it is not the source of truth), it could be used to optimize certain specific cases, most notably the no-op scenario where the current set exactly matches the list.

 ### Kubectl Commands and Flags

 The intention of the proposed changes is to provide a supportable replacement for the current alpha `kubectl apply --prune` semantics.
 Our intention is not to change the behavior of the existing `--prune` functionality, but rather to produce an alternative that users will happily and safely move to.
-We can likely trigger the V2-semantics when the user specifies an applyset flag, so that this is intuitive and does not break existing prune users.
+We can likely trigger the V2-semantics when the user specifies an ApplySet flag, so that this is intuitive and does not break existing prune users.
 The proposal may evolve at the coding/PR stage, but the current plan is as follows.

 Required for an MVP release:
 - `KUBECTL_APPLYSET_ALPHA=1` environment variable: Required to expose the new flags/commands during alpha.
-- `kubectl apply --prune --apply-set=[resource.version.group/]name`: The `--apply-set` flag MUST be used with `--prune` and MUST have a non-empty value when used.
+- `kubectl apply --prune --applyset=[resource.version.group/]name`: The `--applyset` flag MUST be used with `--prune` and MUST have a non-empty value when used.
 Its GVR component is defaulted to `secrets` when missing.
 This flag CANNOT be used with `-l/--selector` or with `--prune-allow-list`, and this will be validated at flag parsing time.
-- `kubectl apply --prune --apply-set=<id> --dry-run`
+- `kubectl apply --prune --applyset=<id> --dry-run`
-- `kubectl diff --prune --apply-set=<id>`
+- `kubectl diff --prune --applyset=<id>`

 Tentatively proposed for future iterations (more specific design details to follow after MVP):
-- `kubectl apply generate-apply-set <id> --selector=[key=val] --legacy-allow-list=[]`: command to migrate from the legacy pruning system to this new one.
+- `kubectl apply generate-applyset <id> --selector=[key=val] --legacy-allow-list=[]`: command to migrate from the legacy pruning system to this new one.
-- `kubectl apply verify-apply-set <id> [--fix]`: `fsck`-style functionality to update the annotations on the parent applyset objects.
+- `kubectl apply verify-applyset [<id>] [--fix]`: `fsck`-style functionality to update the annotations on the parent ApplySet objects.
-- `kubectl apply view-apply-set <id> -o name|json|yaml`: A command for viewing applyset membership, ideally in a way that can be programmatically chained.
+- `kubectl apply view-applyset <id> -o name|json|yaml`: A command for viewing ApplySet membership, ideally in a way that can be programmatically chained.
-- `kubectl apply disband-apply-set <id>`: removes the `applyset.k8s.io/id` from all members and then deletes the parent applyset object.
+- `kubectl apply disband-applyset <id>`: removes the `applyset.k8s.io/id` from all members and then deletes the parent ApplySet object.
-- `kubectl apply list-apply-sets`: view apply sets, including those managed by other tools.
+- `kubectl apply list-applysets`: view apply sets, including those managed by other tools.

 Examples: